fossasia/badgeyay/README.md

 The output file is svg / pdf / multipage pdf of size A3.
 Each badge has the size A6.
-The outputs are in a folder derived form the input csv.
+The outputs are in a folder derived from the input csv.
 The outputs can be either of the two types, viz ZIPs or PDFs, or both.
 User has the choice to choose from either of the two or from both of them.

 ### Customization